 Thanksgiving is a time for families to gather and enjoy each other - not suffer from food poisoning!
-Here are a few tips to keep your family healthy:
+Here are a few quick tips to keep your family healthy:

-- USDA recommends an oven temperature no lower than 325°F for cooking a turkey along with using a thermometer to make sure the thickest part of the turkey reads 165°F. A 20-24 pound turkey may take about 5 hours to cook.
+- USDA recommends an oven temperature no lower than 325°F for cooking a turkey along with using a food thermometer to make sure the thickest part of the turkey reads 165°F. A 20-24 pound turkey may take about 5 hours to cook.

 - Avoid cross-contamination by using separate cutting boards, plates, and utensils when handling raw turkey.
 Wash items that have touched raw meat with warm soap and water, or place them in a dishwasher.

 - Refrigerate leftovers within two hours to prevent bacteria from growing on the food.
 Eat leftovers in the refrigerator within 3-4 days.
 Use the freezer to store leftovers for longer periods.

 - Do not overfill your refrigerator, as it causes it to work too hard and may not keep it at 40°F or below.